-- 1. Pregnant
+- Pregnant

-- 2. Desires future childbearing
+- · Desires future childbearing

-- 3. Presence of an IUD
+- · Presence of an IUD

-- 4. Previous endometrial ablation procedure
+- · Previous endometrial ablation procedure

-- 5. Evidence of STI
+- · Evidence of STI

-- 6. Evidence PID
+- · Evidence PID

-- 7. Active infection of the genitals, vagina, cervix, uterus or urinary tract
+- Active infection of the genitals, vagina, cervix, uterus or urinary tract

-- 8. Active endometritis
+- · Active endometritis

-- 9. Active bacteremia, sepsis or other active systemic infection
+- Active bacteremia, sepsis or other active systemic infection

-- 10. Gynecologic malignancy
+- · Gynecologic malignancy

-- 11. Endometrial hyperplasia
+- · Endometrial hyperplasia

-- 12. Known clotting defects or bleeding disorders
+- · Known clotting defects or bleeding disorders

-- 13. On anticoagulant therapy
+- · On anticoagulant therapy

-- 14. Prior uterine surgery
+- · Prior uterine surgery

-- 15. Currently on medications that could thin the myometrial muscle
+- Currently on medications that could thin the myometrial muscle

-- 16. Severe dysmenorrhea secondary to adenomyosis
+- · Severe dysmenorrhea secondary to adenomyosis

-- 17. Abnormal uterine cavity
+- · Abnormal uterine cavity

-- 18. Hydrosalpinx
+- Hydrosalpinx

-- 19. Uterine length <6cm or >12 cm
+- · Uterine length <6cm or >12 cm

-- 20. Cannot tolerate anesthesia
+- · Cannot tolerate anesthesia

-Patient population
+Patient Population

-The baseline demographic and gynecological history parameters are presented below in Table 6.
+The baseline demographic and gynecological history parameters are presented on the right in Table 6.
 Pooling of the data involved an assessment of the demographic and gynecological history data among sites to verify the ablation procedures were conducted in similar patient populations as prescribed in the protocol.